Tanner3644/the-hockey-game/README.md

   * 2-6$M for 2 Star player
   * 7-11$M for 3 Star player
   * 14$M for 4 Star player

-* There breakup of player cards can be seen in the tables below
+The breakup of player cards can be seen in the tables below

 #### The number of player cards for in per round and per overall
 Player Overall | 1st Round | 2nd Round | 3rd Round | Total